Building AMP questionnaires with Stripo by using pre-built modules

 Our code contains three question sections.
 Please remove the highlighted text from your JSON file if you want just two.

-If you want all your questions to include 4 answer options, then in the JSON code, please remove section 1 and duplicate section 2.
+If you want all your questions to include four answer options, then in the JSON code, please remove section 1 and duplicate section 2.

 Step 3.
 Connecting emails to a data source